Revolgy-Business-Solutions/html-email-signature-kit/README.md

-# HTML email signature kit
+# HTML Email Signature Kit for Seamless Branding

 This is a simple HTML email signature kit that you can use to create your own email signature.